Lilli-K2/MouseAnalysis-SFB1315/README.md

 </p>
 <kbd>
 <strong>Additionally:</strong>
 Please note that tail-tracking is usually sub-par and negatively affects the total Accuracy.
 As neck-tracking is usually the best it's what we have found to be most reliable for judging the actual tracking quality.
-Nose tracking is also usually satisfactory and butt tracking varies a bit more.
+Butt tracking is also usually satisfactory and nose tracking varies a bit more.
 It can still be useful to have these figures for all of your tracking points.
 </kbd>
 </p>